 Storytelling is an art.
-More than just a process, a method, or a technique, storytelling is the art of “narration”.
-As musicians, this consists of building a unique universe and telling a story in order to develop communication.
-In music, a good storytelling can really be a powerful tool to connect with your audience and convey your message.
+More than just a process, a method, or a technique, storytelling is the art of narration.
+As musicians, this consists of building a unique universe and telling a story in order to promote your project and get its meaning across.
+In music, good storytelling can really be a powerful tool to connect with your audience and convey your message.
+Some of the most successful artists have curated entire worlds around their music.
+They are able to illustrate specific moods and conjure up cinematic atmospheres that go beyond their songs to tell a story.
+As a listener, when you find music that has a story behind it, you’re immediately drawn in.

 Zane Lowe (Radio host from Apple Music)

-So, here are a few tips to make your musical project a unique experience:
+Here are a few tips to make your project a unique experience so that fans will want to listen and keep coming back.

 The art of storytelling allows you to capture the attention of your listeners beyond your music.

 Think of your musical world as a movie or a novel consisting of several hundred pages.
-As a musician, every action you take is a chance to move your story forward and make additional connections with your audience.
+Musicians are, after all, creators.
+Every action you take is a chance to move your story forward and make additional connections with your audience.
 Every concert you play, every video you create, every new song you release, every newsletter you send out, every article that is written about your project is part of your story.
 And that story stimulates imagination and passion and creates a sense of community between you and your fans.

 Looking to promote your music? ⬇️